Widget

 ```

-Fill those files with the content that you require and according to the table below, then save them.
+Fill these files with the content you need according to the table below, then save them.

 {% hint style="info" %}

 Widgets execute in the user's web browser as client-side applications.
-Runtime selection only applies to server-side scripts `control`, `function`, and `user_code`
+Runtime selection only applies to the server-side scripts `control`, `function`, and `user_code`.

 {% endhint %}